 Until the 50s Taganga was a cultural, economic and technological isolation due to the lack of good road access to the town.
 So, this resulted in considerably different cultural aspects of the people of Santa Marta.

-You can still see traits of Indian culture as shown by the names of several places in the bay, such as: Dumbira, Dunca Rinka, Dumaruka, among other sacred rituals areas of the black line established by Colombia.
+You can still see traits of Indian culture as shown by the names of several places in the bay.
+Therfore, some places names as Dumbira, Dunca Rinka, Dumaruka are originary from sacred rituals areas of the “Linea Negra” established by Colombian government.

-Tourism as an economic activity is relatively new, but has taken great importance since it began 35 years ago with the construction of the road linking the city to Taganga Santa Marta.
-The construction of this road has introduced many substantial changes in the social, economic and cultural organization, ending the geographic and cultural isolation in which it had held until 1953.
+Tourism as an economic activity is relatively new in the history of Taganga, but has taken great importance since it began 35 years ago with the construction of the road linking the city to Taganga Santa Marta.
+But the construction of this road has introduced many substantial changes in the social, economic and cultural organization, ending the geographic and cultural isolation in which it had held until 1953.
 (Silva Vallejo, 2007).